TechSenseiX/tic-tac-toe-ai/README.md

 1. Clone the repository.
 2. Open `index.html` in your browser.
 3. Click on any empty cell to make your move.
-4. The AI opponent will automatically make its move after you.
+4. The  opponent will automatically make its move after you.

 ## Development
 - The game logic is implemented in `index.js`.